-With whole grains and lower sugar, these Applesauce Cookies are bursting with fresh apple flavor…all with a one-bowl method!
+With whole grains and lower sugar, these Applesauce Cookies are bursting with fresh apple flavor.
+Plus, all you need to make them is a bowl and a spoon!

 applesauce-cookies-on-whit-eplate